nkissick-del/winet2/README.md

 - **"Total Active Power (inverter_1)"**
 - **"Phase A Voltage (inverter_2)"**

+### ✅ First-Time Setup Checklist
+1. Confirm each inverter is reachable on the network (ping or web UI).
+2. Decide whether the site is **STRING** or **HYBRID** and set `INVERTER_TYPE` accordingly.
+3. If a Sungrow smart meter is installed, identify which inverter it is wired to and place that IP in the matching slot of `MODBUS_IPS`.
+4. Test MQTT credentials by publishing a sample message (optional but helpful for first-time users).
+5. Start the bridge (`docker compose up --build -d`) and watch `docker compose logs --tail 200` for `📊 Modbus meter data` entries.

 ## 🔗 Multiple Inverters

 Set a comma-separated list of hosts via `WINET_HOSTS`: